rrelledge/redislabs-docs/content/rc/administration/setup/change-plan.md

     ![The **Change Subscription** button appears below the list of subscriptions.](/images/rc/subscription-change-button.png)

-1. The first option you can change is type, which indicates whether the plan supports replication or data-persistence.
+1. The first option you can change is type, which indicates whether the plan supports replication or data persistence.

     Your current selection is highlighted.